 11. Professional accountants are recommended to endeavour to ensure that no statement or document issued by their client (other than unabridged accounts which have been reported on by them as auditors) will bear their name unless their prior consent has been obtained.
 It is often desirable for a suitable paragraph to be included in the engagement letter.
-If a professional accountant learns that a client proposes to cite his/her name, he/she shall inform the client that his/her permission must first be obtained and in appropriate cases he/she shall withhold his/her permission.
+If a professional accountant learns that a client proposes to cite their name, they shall inform the client that their permission must first be obtained and in appropriate cases they shall withhold their permission.